-Practice location From the 1st to 4th and the 7th practices are taking place in the Operating Lab in the NET building.
-The Operating Lab is accessed from the Main Hall of the NET.
+Practice location From the 1st to 4th and the 7th practices are taking place in the Operating Lab (OL) in the NET building.
+OL is accessed from the Main Hall of the NET.
 Follow the signs down by the stairs.
-The 5th and the 6th practices will be held in the 1st Seminar room.
+The 5th and the 6th practices will be held partly in the 1st Seminar room (gathering at OL).

 Security and lost objects

 At the first lesson, students will acknowledge in writing that they understand and accept the rules and regulations of the labor safety and fire service during the surgical practices.
 In the Operating Lab lockers are available to place all values.
 The Experimental Surgical Department recommends to practice vigilance and you must not leave your personal values – such as jeweler, watches or others – in unsafe areas or accidentally in the pockets of the scrubbing suits.
 The department and its management cannot be reliable for the lost or stolen items.
-On the other hand, if anything is being lost or misplaced, you may contact: Vódliné Schum Ibolya assistant (NET, Operating Lab, Phone: tel:+36-1-459-1500 ext.: 56378; email: email@example.com)
+On the other hand, if anything is being lost or misplaced, you may contact: Ibolya Schum and Karolina Csépke assistants (NET, Operating Theatre, Phone: tel:+36-1-459-1500 ext.: 56378; email: email@example.com)

 The lost and found objects will be stored by the end of the semester.
 If nobody comes for them, they will be offered!

-The textbook, the lectures, the practices and the videos on the DVD give the basic knowledge for the exam.
+The textbook, the lectures, the practices and the videos give the basic knowledge for the exam.

 The colloquium comprises of two parts: